Networking Deep Dive

 110 Inbound Allow VirtualNetwork snet-shared 22 (SSH to jump box, if needed)

-Enable NSG Flow Logs version 2 on all NSGs and send them to your Log Analytics workspace.
+Enable VNet Flow Logs on your virtual networks and send them to your Log Analytics workspace.
+VNet flow logs replace the deprecated NSG flow logs, providing broader visibility across the entire VNet rather than per-NSG.
 This gives you:

 • Connection troubleshooting